arung-agamani/tsukuyo/README.md

 -   ✅ Implement hierarchical inventory structure with jq-like queries
 -   ✅ Add comprehensive test coverage for hierarchical inventory
+-   ✅ Rework DB inventory to be structured with types, ports, and tags.
+-   ✅ Implement tag-based filtering for DB tunnels in `ssh` and `tsh`.
 -   Add support for multiple SSH keys
 -   Add configuration options
 -   Expand TSH integration capabilities